algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 | Other App Local    |                  | `app_local_get_ex`  |                  | `app_local_get_ex`  |

-# Checking the Transaction Type in a Smart Contract
+# Checking the transaction type in a smart Contract
-The `ApplicationCall` transaction types defined in [The Lifecycle of a Stateful Smart Contract](#the-lifecycle-of-a-stateful-smart-contract) can be checked within the TEAL code by examining the `OnCompletion` transaction property.
+The `ApplicationCall` transaction types defined in [The Lifecycle of a Smart Contract](#the-lifecycle-of-a-smart-contract) can be checked within the TEAL code by examining the `OnCompletion` transaction property.

 ```text tab="TEAL"
 int NoOp